Nawal El Saadawi: Opposition to genital mutilation

 At a young age, Saadawi underwent the process of female genital mutilation.
 As an adult, she wrote about and criticized this practice.
 She responded to the death of a 12-year-old girl, Bedour Shaker, during a genital circumcision operation in 2007 by writing: "Bedour, did you have to die for some light to shine in the dark minds?
 Did you have to pay with your dear life a price ... for doctors and clerics to learn that the right religion doesn't cut children's organs?"
 As a doctor and human rights activist, Saadawi was also opposed to male circumcision.
 She believed that both male and female children deserve protection from genital mutilation.

-Socialism and Feminism
+Socialism and feminism

 Saadawi describes herself as a "socialist-feminist", believing the feminist struggle cannot be won under capitalism.
 This socialist belief has emerged from the injustices she witnessed in her own life.
-In The hidden Face of Eve she writes about how peoples sexual and emotional lives cannot be separated from their economic lives and their productivity, and therefore the personal status laws in Arab countries must be a priority for socialists.
-In an interview she stated that she is not a Marxist, having read his works which she found problems with.
+In The Hidden Face of Eve she writes about how people's sexual and emotional lives cannot be separated from their economic lives and their productivity, and therefore the personal status laws in Arab countries must be a priority for socialists.
+In a 2018 interview she stated that she is not a Marxist, having read his works which she found problems with.